opf/openproject/docs/system-admin-guide/authentication/saml/README.md

 ---
 # SAML

-> **NOTE**: This documentation is valid for the OpenProject Enterprise Edition only.
+> **NOTE**: This documentation is valid for the OpenProject Enterprise edition only.

-You can integrate your active directory or other SAML compliant identity provider in your OpenProject Enterprise Edition.
+You can integrate your active directory or other SAML compliant identity provider in your OpenProject Enterprise edition.

 ## Enterprise Cloud